10 things you didn’t know about your home insurance

 5) When kids leave the nest to go to university

-If your son or daughter leaves home to study full time, their property and civil liability will probably be covered under your home insurance.
+If your child leaves home to study full time, their property and civil liability will probably be covered under your home insurance.
 You should, however, check the age limit applied by the insurer and make sure the coverage is sufficient.

 6) Legal aid